Boating Guide Sections:

 34° 13'38.95" N 77° 57'01.12" W

-Visitors who want to cruise the Cape Fear can head to this launch site on the edge of nearby downtown Wilmington, which features two launching lanes, a separate hand launching area for kayaks, and parking for 36 vehicles with trailers.
+Visitors who want to cruise the Cape Fear can head to this launch site on the edge of nearby Downtown Wilmington, NC, which features two launching lanes, a separate hand launching area for kayaks, and parking for 36 vehicles with trailers.

 Trails End Boat Ramp